-If you search the web I’m sure you’ll find hundreds of articles written by people that were able to master Chinese language and are willing to explain how they did it.
-Even this website features 10-15 articles on the topic.
+If you search the web I’m sure you’ll find hundreds of articles written by people that was able to master Chinese language and are willing to explain how they did it.
+Even this website features several articles on the topic.

-Everything started at the beginning of 2010 when I get an European Postdoctoral Fellowship to go to China.
-The Fellowship looked wonderful, at least on the paper: six month of tailor-made Chinese course at one of the best universities in Beijing plus one year and a half to carry on my research in a Chinese university.
+Everything started when I get a European Postdoctoral Fellowship to go to China.
+The Fellowship looked wonderful, at least on the paper: six months of tailor-made Chinese course at one of the best universities in Beijing plus one year and a half to carry on my research in a Chinese university.
 It was the perfect chance to learn Mandarin, a language that I always wanted to learn, without losing the track of my carrier.

 Having still some months ahead before the start of the program, I decided I could start learning Chinese by myself.

 I’m going to use some apps to study while I’m going to work and, once I arrive at home, I’m going to study a lesson per day of the Pimsleur method.

 After a month I gave up without having learned almost nothing.
 I was able to say “Ni hao,” “pijiu,” “mifan” and “xie xie” (“hi,” “beer,” “rice” and “thanks”).
 In fact, this was the essential vocabulary I learned on my first trip to China.

 Chinese apps: Have you ever tried to search for “learn Chinese” on Google Play or i-Tunes?
 There’re hundreds of apps.
 But are they any good?
 During my first month of learning I’ve tried about twenty of them, I even paid for some.
 But they were all useless.
 Most of the apps available are badly designed and oriented to teach some stupid sentences to travelers.
 They want to be a marketable quick fix, not really teach to you.

 As I said, after a month I was completely frustrated and on my way to the office I started to read the Spanish newspaper again.